Stricter lockdown restrictions probably on the way, says UK Johnson

 “We must renew and maintain the consensus that children’s time out of school should be kept to the absolute minimum,” Amanda Spielman, chief schools inspector, wrote in the Sunday Telegraph.

-Reporting by William James; Editing by Alison Williams, William Maclean and Timothy Heritage
+Reporting by William James; Editing by William Maclean, Timothy Heritage and Raissa Kasolowsky

 Our Standards: The Thomson Reuters Trust Principles.